 Emmerson Packaging adding jobs and equipment in Ontario, Nova Scotia

-The flexible packaging supplier has announced plans to invest $10 million this year in new equipment for its facilities in Amherst, N.S., and Belleville, Ont., in addition to the hiring of over 80 new employees.
+The flexible packaging supplier has announced plans to invest $15 million this year in new equipment for its facilities in Amherst, N.S., and Belleville, Ont., in addition to hiring over 80 new employees.

 In a statement, Emmerson officials noted that the new equipment was ordered prior to the pandemic to meet the needs of major brand owners across Canada and the U.S. The company’s sustainable packaging options have been especially popular lately, the statement added, and some of which have tripled in sales over the last year.